akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 This feature is very, like, really powerful, but it can also be a bit complex to apprehend.
 Reading this article, you will find out what you can use it for and how it works.

+Some words about the general behavior: a rule is composed of 1 or several conditions to target a list of products, and applicates 1 or several actions to this list.

 # Available actions